Automated Red Light Camera Enforcement

 York Region wants to reduce the number and severity of right-angle collisions at intersections through its Red Light Camera Enforcement Program, which focuses on improving driver and pedestrian safety.
 This initiative is part of the multi-year Vision Zero Traveller Safety Plan, approved by the Regional Council on March 21, 2024, with a goal to reduce severe collisions by 10% over five years.

 The Region's Red Light Camera program has significantly contributed to safety improvements, achieving a 50% reduction in right-angle and turning movement collisions at signalized intersections.
 The system captures images of vehicles entering intersections after the light turns red, and it is reviewed by a provincial offences officer.
-The ticket, which contains a digitized copy of the image and an enlargement of the license plate, is sent only by mail to the registered plate holder.
-Tickets are not communicated through text or emails.
+The penalty order, which contains a digitized copy of the image and an enlargement of the license plate, is sent only by mail to the registered plate holder.
+Penalty order are not communicated through text or emails.

 Currently, York Region has red light cameras at 40 signalized intersections, with plans to add 15 more in 2025.
 The Region does not have plans to add additional cameras beyond 2025 at this time.